WebAssembly/component-model/design/mvp/JS-Reference.md

 ### ToComponentValue

 `ToComponentValue(jsValue, targetComponentType)` converts a JS value to a component value.
 It may throw if the JS value doesn't match the component value type.

+A component value is a specification device.
+An implementation lowers the JS value straight into the component's memory and handle tables, so the steps below are interleaved with the canonical ABI's lowering.
+A final specification would need to be more precise on the ordering of observable actions.

 Dispatch on `targetComponentType`: